aravindhalahalli/netflix-gpt/README.md

 # Netflix GPT

+- Create React App
- -  create-react-app
+- Configured TailwindCSS
- -  Tailwind configure to project
 - Header
- -  Routing apps
+- Routing of App
 - Login Form
- -  Signup Form
+- Sign up Form
- -  Form validation
+- Form Validation
- -  useRef Hook handling
+- useRef Hook
- -  Firebase setup
+- Firebase Setup
- -  App deployment to production
+- Deploying our app to production
- -  Create an signup an user in firebase
+- Create SignUp User Account
- -  Completed Sigin user
+- Implement Sign In user Api
- -  Create userReducer with redux (Redux toolkit setup)
+- Created Redux Store with userSlice
- -  Implemented signout
+- Implemented Sign out
 - Update Profile
+- BugFix: Sign up user displayName and profile picture update
+- BugFix: if the user is not logged in Redirect /browse to Login Page and vice-versa
+- Unsubscibed to the onAuthStateChanged callback

  # Features to build
  - Browse (LoggedIn)